martinmoldrup/hiring-python-backend-developer-case/README.md

 - It is about demonstrating your skills, not about completing all tasks or getting everything right
 - Think out loud - we want to understand your thought process
 - The scope is to write code that is **production ready**
+- The code is for a backend that integrates with a frontend